itiligent/Sonos-OpenWRT-VLANs/README.md

 	option synflood_protect '1'
 ```

-Next configure the specific zone rules for each VLAN:
+Next, configure each zone to implicitly deny all to & through the router interface:
 ```plaintext
 config zone
 	option name 'lan'